tpaau-17DB/libprettylogger/README.md

 * **Timestamp** **→** Contains the date and time the log was created
 * **Message** **→** The actual log message

-Those headers can then be formatted using a log format string, similarly to how you would format datetime with a datetime format string.
+These headers can then be formatted using a log format string, similarly to how you would format datetime with a datetime format string.

-Here is a log message with all it's headers marked:
+Here is a log message with all its headers marked:
 ```markup
 [ DEBUG 21:52:37 An example debug message ]
   ^^^^^ ^^^^^^^^ ^^^^^^^^^^^^^^^^^^^^^^^^